AsirShahid/Automate-the-Boring-Stuff/Section 11: Files/Section 11.md

     print(content)

-    ['Hello!\n', 'How are you?How are you?How are you?How are you?How are you?How are you?How are you?How are you?']
+    ['Hello!\n', 'How are you?How are you?How are you?How are you?How are you?How are you?How are you?How are you?How are you?How are you?']

-<a id="orgea22677"></a>
+<a id="orgebf5e3c"></a>

 ### Write mode